Nitinkumar432/node-trading/README.md

-# we creating movie booking system
+# we creating trading website
 # date 28/8/2024